cybergreen-net/www.cybergreen.net/what-we-do.md

 <img style="width:60px" src="{{site.media}}icon17.png"/>
 <a href="http://stats.cybergreen.net/" target="_blank">Statistics Platform v.2 beta</a>
 </h2>
-We are developing the CyberGreen stats platform v.2 this year, and you can access the demo site by clicking on the title above.
+We have developed the CyberGreen Statistics platform v.2 this year, featuring metrics-based measurement and visualizations as well as the ability to compare across countries and autonomous systems.
+You can access the platform by clicking on the title above.

-The beta version of this platform is primarily intended to be a demo of Version 2 of CyberGreen platform's functionality.
-As of now, the site does not provide metrics of cyber health.
-The data and heat map simply illustrate the number (count) of infections and vulnerable devices, and countries are scored then ranked.
-CyberGreen metrics-based measurement and visualization will be finalized in December 2016.

 <h2>
 <img style="width:60px" src="{{site.media}}icon11.png"/>